-A common feature of the expanding city in the latter half of nineteenth-century America was developing a downtown central business area.
+A common feature of the expanding city in the latter half of nineteenth-century America was the development of a downtown central business area.
 These downtown sections usually contained retail and wholesale establishments, office buildings, banks, and financial houses.
-Invariably by the 1880s, they also included a retailing innovation called the department store.
+Invariably, by the 1880s, they also included a retailing innovation called the department store.

 The department store differed from other retail institutions in several ways.
 It was located in a central urban shopping center; it catered primarily to women; it carried a wide variety of merchandise under one roof.
 It depended upon a large volume of business.
 John Wanamaker, Philadelphia mercantile king, noted that the department store was a "natural product" made possible by "cheaper capital, better transportation, [and] more rapid communications."
-Indeed, the development of the department store would have been impossible without the technological innovations that stimulated the growth of large cities in the second half of the nineteenth century.
+Indeed, the development of the department store was only possible with the technological innovations that stimulated the growth of large cities in the second half of the nineteenth century.
 Most important were transportation improvements: the successive urban adoption of the omnibus, the horsecar, the cablecar, and finally, the electric street railway.
 Construction developments such as the iron and steel frame made it possible to build large open stores conducive to the favorable display of merchandise.
 Central heating plants made the buildings comfortable in winter.
-And mechanical elevators enabled customers to move quickly from floor to floor for various kinds of merchandise.
+Mechanical elevators enabled customers to move quickly from floor to floor for various kinds of merchandise.
 The rise of the daily mass-circulation newspaper also played a crucial role in department store growth, for the big stores were among the first to use wide-scale advertising to attract customers.

 Although thousands of shoppers hailed the convenience of purchasing various goods under one roof, there was widespread opposition to the department store.
 It came primarily from small and middle-sized retail merchants outside the central business districts, real estate men with holdings in the outlying areas, and some labor unions that objected to department store labor policies.
 These critics of the big stores charged them with fraudulent advertising, monopolistic practices, driving the small man out of business, and pauperizing (impoverishing) labor.
 Organizations of retail merchants pressured legislatures and city councils to enact punitive legislation against their competitors.

-The movement against the department store was particularly intensive in Chicago, where several department stores had appeared during the 1880s and 1890s.
+The movement against department stores was particularly intense in Chicago, where several department stores appeared during the 1880s and 1890s.
 Like Marshall Field and Company, Carson, Pirie, Scott, and Company, the Mandel Brothers expanded stores formerly specializing in dry goods.
-For instance, Carson, Pirie, Scott originally featured imported dress goods and linens but expanded to sell shoes in 1881; Marshall Field introduced furniture in 1896.
+For instance, Carson, Pirie, Scott &Co. originally featured imported dress goods and linens but expanded to sell shoes in 1881; Marshall Field introduced furniture in 1896.
 Mandel Brothers opened an art department in 1883.
 A wide variety of stores, such as The Fair Department Store and Seigel, Cooper and Company, which sold goods ranging from children's toys and kitchen equipment to fancy groceries and baby carriages, also began appearing in the downtown district in the 1890s.

 The "Loop" is the 1.79-mile long circuit of elevated rail that forms the hub of the Chicago transit 'L' system.
-The Loop opened for passenger service on October 3, 1897. ('L' refers to New York City's elevated transit system.)
+The Loop opened for passenger service on October 3, 1897. ("El" referred to New York City's elevated transit system.)

 Initially, the organized agitation against department stores was political; the retail business organizations sought protection through punitive legislation against their large competitors.
 The chief proponent of such legislation was Congressman William Lorimer, Cook County Republican boss.
 Some of the loudest complaints about unfair department store competition came from the West Side, Lorimer's main bailiwick.
 It was significant that a machine politician, rather than a municipal reform organization, adopted the issue.
 The reform-oriented Civic Federation discussed appointing a committee to investigate the problem but never acted.
 Lorimer's willingness to become involved in the matter reflects the local and particularistic base of the urban political machine, which rested upon ward and precinct institutions.
 Small retail merchants often ran for municipal office under machine auspices, while many others benefited from connections with the ward organization.

-In February 1897, legislation providing department stores' regulation was introduced in the Illinois General Assembly.
+In February 1897, the Illinois General Assembly introduced legislation providing department stores' regulation.
 The legislation called for classifying trade and commerce into seventy-five categories and licensing any establishment that sold goods from more than one category.
 Delegates to the Republican city convention endorsed the legislation.
 They passed a resolution that decried "the destruction of the profits of the small shopkeepers by the competition of the department stores, which, by the use of labor grossly underpaid, have succeeded in largely driving out of business the many smaller shopkeepers throughout the city."
 "We believe," continued the resolution, "that the theory of the Republican party in favor of protection goes to the extent that the local business of every neighborhood... should be transacted in that neighborhood, and we favor... the wiping out of the present system of big department stores."

 Department store owners fought back, defending their policies in full-page advertisements in the Sunday newspapers.
 The Fair Department Store stated, for instance, "There is no secret about the success of this business—Chicago consumers have simply bought where they could save the most money—the more we sell, the cheaper we sell."
 A. M. Rothschild and Company maintained that "no one has a right to object to our underselling if you, the consumer, do not.
 No bright woman will pay double at other stores for articles she can get here for half the cost."
 The spokesman for Carson, Pirie, Scott, and Company said that while his firm did not approve of the department store bill in general, it welcomed the clause calling for honest advertising.
 Every shopper had a right to expect this.